briatte/srqm/README.md

-# SRQM: Setup instructions
+# SRQM: README

-This file listing covers the datasets distributed as part of the [Statistical Reasoning and Quantitative Methods][srqm] course taught by François Briatte and Ivaylo Petev.
+This file explains how to run the Stata setup required to follow the [Statistical Reasoning and Quantitative Methods][srqm] (SRQM) course taught by François Briatte and Ivaylo Petev.

 [srqm]: http://f.briatte.org/teaching/quanti/